smartlyio/oats/README.md

 import { json, axiosAdapter } from "../src/client";
 import * as app from "./server";

+// 'api.client' is the abstract implementation of the client which is then
-const client = api.client(axiosAdapter);
+// mapped to axios requests using 'axiosAdapter' const client = api.client(axiosAdapter);
 async function runClient() {
   try {